 Graduate Architectural Theory Course, Catholic U. It’s about architectural aesthetics from the viewpoint of cognitive neuroscience and evolutionary necessity.
 Compressed versions of the course have been presented to the AIA and the National Academy of Sciences DASER series (YouTube).

-Architectural Design, 4th Year Comprehensive Studio, Catholic University of America
+Architectural Design, 4th Year Comprehensive Building Design Studio, Catholic University of America

 Graduated from Carnegie-Mellon University in Architecture 1971